 The Calderwood Pavilion is equipped with an FM hearing enhancement system.
 Wireless headphones are available free of charge at the main lobby concessions.
 Assistive listening devices are made available to patrons at all performances.

-As part of SpeakEasy’s mission to bring thought-provoking and challenging works to the community, we partner with local high schools and advocacy organizations to provide student matinees at a discounted or zero-cost rate that supplements the educational experience.
+As part of SpeakEasy’s mission to bring thought-provoking and challenging works to the community, we partner with local high schools, middle schools, and advocacy organizations to provide student matinees at a discounted or zero-cost rate that supplements the educational experience.
 The productions in SpeakEasy’s matinee series are carefully curated, with particular attention paid to whether the show will be suitable for student audiences.
 We also work with teachers and schools to focus on more than just the productions themselves, and talk about themes that supplement the work already done in the classroom.
-We offer post-show Q&A’s, curriculum packets, and post-show talkbacks with the cast.
-Our goal is to challenge students to think critically, and perhaps differently, about the experiences they have daily.
+We offer post-show Q&A’s, curriculum packets, and post-show discussions with artists.
+Our goal is to challenge students to think critically, and perhaps differently, about the experiences they have every day.

-Last year, SpeakEasy brought in over 500 students to see matinee performances of Big Fish.
-Thanks to generous sponsorship the vast majority of those students were from underserved schools around Boston, and attended at no cost.
-This year, SpeakEasy will hold matinees for its January production of the musical Violet.
+In our 2018-2019, SpeakEasy brought in nearly 800 students to see matinee performances of Fun Home and School Girls; Or, the African Mean Girls Play.
+Thanks to generous funding from MassHousing and Berkshire Bank, the vast majority of those students were from public schools around Boston, and attended at no cost.
+This year, SpeakEasy will hold matinees for our fall productions of Choir Boy and Admissions.

 From Jay P. Greene, Collin Hitt, Anne Kraybill and Cari A. Bogulski’s article Learning from Live Theater in Education Next, 2015.